niall-m/Udemy/graphQL_react/notes.md

         - instead, invoke `graphql()` helper *twice...*
             - `graphql(mutation)(graphql(fetchSongsQuery)(SongList));`
             - Apollo may have been updated at this point to handle this
+- optimistic updates/responses
+    - guess at a response, use as placeholder for value until response comes back from server
+    - configured in mutation call
+        - must model exactly the HTTP/XHR request
 - misc
     - mapping over an array, have to sometimes overfetch and grab id's for react keys
     - Provider should wrap Router, keep Router as parent to Routes